 You can invest your Roth IRA in almost anything — stocks, bonds, mutual funds, CDs or even real estate.
 It’s easy to open an account.

-You should definitely trade Roth IRAs actively.
+You can actively trade IRAs

 Can I use my IRA to buy stocks